 There is reason for his concern about pride.
 The truth that Paul teaches could be taken by a proud heart and made into a platform for pride.
 What is that truth?
 You see it in verse 19: “Then you will say, ‘Branches were broken off so that I might be grafted in.’
 That is true.”
 It is true that in God’s mysterious way of designing redemptive history, the unbelief of Israel is a means of salvation for the Gentiles.
 And the salvation of the Gentiles in turn is going to be a means of salvation for the Jews in the future.

-Look a the summary statement of the whole chapter in verses 30-32:
+Look at the summary statement of the whole chapter in verses 30–32:

 Just as you [Gentiles] were at one time disobedient to God [a reference to all the centuries that they went the nations went their own way while God dealt mainly with Israel] but now have received mercy because of their [the Jew’s] disobedience . . .”

 That is what we are seeing in Romans 11:19–20.
 Because of the disobedience of the Jews in rejecting their Messiah, Gentiles are now receiving mercy.
 Or as verse 19 says it:

 Branches were broken off [Jewish people rejected Christ and were cut off from the covenant blessings] so that I [a Gentile] might be grafted in.”